Darrell Dexter: Early life

 Darrell Dexter was born on September 10, 1957, in Halifax, Nova Scotia, to Elvin, a steel metal worker, and Florence Dexter (née Pace), and grew up in the rural community of Milton in Queens County.
 He was the first member of his family to go to university.

 Dexter volunteered for Alexa McDonough in her 1979 federal election campaign.
 Dexter holds degrees in education and law from Dalhousie University, and a degree in journalism from the University of King's College.
 He used his journalism degree for a period as a reporter for The Daily News in the early 1980s.
 Dexter also served in the Canadian Forces holding the rank of Sub-Lieutenant and was a Combat Information Officer on board and while deployed with Maritime Forces Pacific.

 Dexter was a practicing lawyer before he entered public life.
 He was first elected as a Dartmouth City Councilor, serving from 1994 to 1996.

-A former Chair and member Board of the Dartmouth Downtown Development Corporation, Dexter was also once a member of the Dartmouth General Hospital Commission, Chair of the Dartmouth Common Committee, a former member of the Board of Directors of the Victorian Order of Nurses (Dartmouth Branch), and a member of the Community Planning Association.
+A former chair and member of the board of the Dartmouth Downtown Development Corporation, Dexter was also once a member of the Dartmouth General Hospital Commission, Chair of the Dartmouth Common Committee, a former member of the board of directors of the Victorian Order of Nurses (Dartmouth Branch), and a member of the Community Planning Association.

-In September 2015, Dexter joined Global Public Affairs as Vice Chair.
+In September 2015, Dexter joined Global Public Affairs as vice-chair.

 Dexter is married to Kelly Wilson and together they have one son.